DutrieuxLU/DutrieuxLU/README.md

 ## About Me

-- Backend Engineer currently working on logging and building CLI tools.
+- Backend & Systems Engineer
-- How to reach me: dutrieuxl31022@gmail.com
+- Working on projects in Embedded Systems, Operating Systems, and Networking

 # Tech Stack